 An executor is entitled to compensation.
 The beneficiaries are entitled to review and approve or disapprove of the level of compensation.
 If the beneficiaries do not agree with the level of compensation, a court must set it.

 If a beneficiary is unhappy with the job that is being done by the estate trustee, that beneficiary can apply to the court for an order to remove the trustee.
 A court will remove a trustee if their removal is justified.

-Feel free to contact us at any point for assistance or advice wiht respect to Estate Law.
-We may be reached at 705.435.4339 or contact us via email .
+Feel free to contact us at any point for assistance or advice with respect to Estate Planning, Estate Administration, Estate Litigation or Estate Law.
+We may be reached at 705.435.4339 or contact us via email.